-Administrative Coordinator (518) 736-4321 FAX: (518) 736-4322 the learning environment for students.

-Adirondack Academy, located at the HFM BOCES campus in Johnstown, provides an educational opportunity for at-risk students in grades 9-12 whose needs are not met by traditional secondary school settings.
+Administrative Coordinator (518) 736-4321 FAX: (518) 736-4322 educational opportunity for at-risk students in grades 9-12 whose needs are not met by traditional secondary school settings.
 Through this program, students can attain a high school diploma that maintains the same academic requirements as their respective component districts.
 Adirondack Academy focuses on an individualized approach to different learning styles to accommodate student needs.
 This is accomplished through a quarterly schedule where students focus on two classes at a time and earn credit for each course at the end of each quarter.
 Additionally, a smaller learning environment is created where students can receive a more personalized learning experience to ensure student success.